SethPipho/TetrisJS/README.md

 * Soft and Hard Drops
 * LockDelay

-This purpose of this project is just as a fun programming exericise for learning Javascript and Programming in general
+This purpose of this project is just as a fun programming exericise for learning Javascript and Programming in general.